Top 5 Most Gorgeous Lakes in the Dolomites!

 Lago di Misurina

 This lake goes by many names: the “Rainbow Lake,” “Fairytale Lake of the Dolomites,” & Karersee.
-If you visit the lake, particularly around sunrise or sunset, you’ll notice layers of color in the water (you can see shades of emerald in the photo below), hence, “Rainbow Lake.”
+If you visit the lake, particularly around sunrise or sunset, you’ll notice layers of color in the water (you can see ribbons of emerald in the photo below).
+Hence its nickname: “Rainbow Lake.”
 You can take a short hike around the entire lake here, with stunning mountains as your backdrop.

 Lago di Sorapis requires a little more effort to get to than our last two lakes: it’s essentially a 4-6 hour hike to reach this milky-blue lake outside of the gorgeous town, Cortina d’Ampezzo.
-And Cortina is the perfect place to base yourself if you wish to visit both Lago di Braies & Lago di Sorapis.
+And Cortina is the perfect place to base yourself if you wish to visit both Lago di Braies & Lago di Sorapis, as it’s located between the two gorgeous mountain lakes.

 Lago di Sorapis is the only lake on this list that requires a long hike to reach…but look at the pay-off!

-Also close to Cortina d’Ampezzo, & just north of Lago di Sorapis (our #3 choice), is the stunning Lago di Misurina.
-What makes this lake particularly distinctive is the mountains behind it, which are the most famous range in the Dolomites: the Tre Cime di Lavaredo.
+Also close to Cortina d’Ampezzo, & just north of Lago di Sorapis (our #3 choice), is stunning Lago di Misurina.
+What makes this lake particularly distinctive are the mountains behind it, which are the most famous range in the Dolomites: the Tre Cime di Lavaredo.

 Several hotels surround Lago di Misurina, & the scenery is jaw-dropping.

-Here’s one more bonus lake to add to our “Top 5 Most Gorgeous Lakes in the Dolomites” ~ & this one’s more off-the-beaten path, & far less touristy: Lago di Molveno.
+Here’s one more bonus lake to add to the list: the far less touristy, Lago di Molveno.
 My hotelier told me about it, & though it’s quite a drive from the lakes listed above, it’s a great spot to visit if you’re on the western side of the Dolomites.

 Viva Italia!